burtcorp/jmespath-java/README.md

 Check the [releases page](https://github.com/burtcorp/jmespath-java/releases) for the value of `${jmespath.version}`.

 If you don't want both the Jackson and Gson implementations you can change it to `jmespath-jackson` or `jmespath-gson`.
+Some time before 1.0 the dependencies will probably be reversed so that `jmespath` will not depend on the specific runtimes, so you unless you have the need for multiple runtimes you should depend on the specific runtime you need.

 ### Dependencies